thm-mni-ii/JooMDD/docu/eJSLGuide.md

 ```
 eJSLModel "Conference" {
     eJSL part: CMS Extension {
-        entities {...}    // data modelling
+        entities {...}    // Data modelling
-        pages {...}       // interaction modelling
+        pages {...}       // Interaction modelling
-        extensions {...}  //extension modelling
+        extensions {...}  // Extension modelling
     }
 }

 ```

 In order to generate a deployable Joomla extension, all model parts have to be defined.
 The entity section contains the whole data modelling of your project.
-It allows the definition of data entites with typed attributes and references to attributes of other entities.
+It allows the definition of data entities with typed attributes and references to attributes of the other entities.

 ***

-The entities part of the conference model consits of data entities which are required for a simple conference:
+The entities part of the conference model consists of data entities which are required for a simple conference:

 ```
 entities {